atomisthq/docs/docs/user-guide/rug/command-handlers.md

 !!! note "Command Handlers invoking Command Handlers"
     Most of the time, it makes sense to add the `#!typescript @Intent` decorator.
-    However, it's also possible to invoke Command Handlers from Command Handlers by adding them to the Plan (more on this later), so for these handlers, it might not make sense to expose them directly to chat users as commands.
+    However, it's also possible to invoke Command Handlers from Command Handlers, so for these handlers, it might not make sense to expose them directly to chat users as commands.

 ### Discovery